sebsauvage/webGobbler/README.md

 webGobbler is a generative art program.
 It creates pictures by assembling random images from the web.
 Think of it as attempt to capture the chaos of the human activity, which the internet is a partial and subjective snapshot of.

+You can use it to create a cool CD case, get an everchanging wallpaper, make an original poster for you wall, get material for you art project... or just relax.

 webGobbler runs as a GUI application or in command-line mode.
 It can work as a simple image generator, a webpage generator, a wallpaper changer, a screensaver...

 You can check the results in the [gallery](http://sebsauvage.net/galerie/?dir=webGobbler).